kenziedu/100-days-of-code/Log.md

 **Today's Progress**: Hoo boy.
 I think I bit off more than I can chew with all these tutorials I am following.
 Today I did the FutureLearn "Make Expressive Games" tutorial which I think is perfect for me as someone who would prefer to use Unity for simple and narrative 2D games.
 I think that should take a back-seat because maybe I could make these in JavaScript anyway.
 So I gotta stick to CS50 and The Gamer's Guide to Coding.
 I think Unity can take a backseat for now.
 I wouldn't say it was time wasted - at least I know!

 **Thoughts**: Overwhelmed by all the choices!
 Ross is trying to put together a dress up game, which is a rather simple drag and drop function.
 I decide it's best to address this with JavaScript, CSS, and HTML.

+### Day 14: July 11, 2020 (Saturday)
+**Today's Progress**: Auntie Flo wasn't kind this month.
+Hopefully I'm back on track.
+I did more chapters on the book, complemented it with JS tutorials on FreeCodeCamp, and doing my tweaks on the Twine code.

+**Thoughts**: I applied to 2 game production roles.
+I do think I have the project management and business development skills required of the role.
+I just hope that they can see that.